baconjs/bacon.js/README.md

 The subscribe() call returns a `unsubscribe` function that you can call to unsubscribe.
 You can also unsubscribe by returning `Bacon.noMore` from the handler function as a reply to an Event.

-`stream.map(f)` maps values using given function, returning a new EventStream.
-If f is not a function, returns a streams where all input values are mapped into the value `f`.

 `stream.scan(seed, f)` scans stream with given seed value and accumulator function, resulting to a Property.
 For example, you might